Maverick0351a/Oscillink/README.md

 - Complementary: can sit alongside your existing RAG stack (reuse embeddings and vector store).
 - Latency reference: ≈10 ms settle, <40 ms E2E at N≈1200 on reference hardware.

+Oscillink complements vector similarity with a global coherence objective — keep your embeddings and store; add explainable memory shaping on top.

 ---

 ## Transform Your AI Applications